Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 25. __RESTORED: Sir Artolas__

-    In the Sewers a paladin of Helm is on a righteous path.
+    In the Sewers a paladin of Helm is on his righteous path.

 26. __RESTORED: Pilar & Gheldehar__ (Also included in Northern Tales of the Sword Coast)